mazzzystar/Queryable/README.md

 Clone this repo, put the downloaded models below `CoreMLModels/` path and run Xcode, it should work.

 ## Contributions
-> Disclaimer: I am not an iOS engineer, please forgive my poor Swift code.
-You can just focus on the parts about model loading, computation, and sorting.
+> Disclaimer: I am not a professional iOS engineer, please forgive my poor Swift code.
+You may focus only on the loading, computation, storage, and sorting of the model.

 You can apply Queryable to your own business product, but I don't recommend modifying the appearance directly and then listing it on the App Store.
-If you are interested in optimizing certain aspects, feel free to submit a PR.
+If you are interested in optimizing certain aspects, feel free to submit a PR (Pull Request).

 If you have any questions/suggestions, here are some contact methods: [Discord](https://discord.com/invite/R3wNsqq3v5) | [Twitter](https://twitter.com/immazzystar) | [Reddit: r/Queryable](https://www.reddit.com/r/Queryable/).